 Chapter 7 & Chapter 13 Bankruptcy or Panel Trustees & the 341 Hearing

 The Chapter 7 trustee receives pay of about $60–$70 dollars per petition review.
-Additionally, if he finds assets and sells them he gets about a 25% commission on the first $5,000 on a sliding scale.
+Additionally, if a trustee finds assets and sells them he gets about a 25% commission on the first $5,000 on a sliding scale.
 If the petition is accurate and the documentation supports it, the bankruptcy trustee quickly does his job and goes on to the next case.
 He may review up to 10 cases every 30 minutes.

 His duty is to ensure that the petition is accurate and to pay creditors from any available assets.
-Even if he takes a $10,000 dollar car—for some richer clients it may be worth losing a 10,000 car it to eliminate $25 million in debt.
+For some richer clients it may be worth losing a 10,000 car it to eliminate $25 million in debt.
 Sort of like sacrificing a pawn to win the game.
 But, there are rarely any assets for the trustee to take after exemptions.

-However, if your petition is not accurate it causes him additional work.
-Moreover, an inaccurate petition may result in a second hearing, cause you to lose property, or may result in an audit similar to an IRS audit called a 2004 deposition which may last hours.
-Therefore, it is very important that all the information you give to us is accurate.
+If your petition is not accurate it causes a trustee added work.
+An inaccurate petition may result in a second hearing, cause you to lose property, or may result in an audit similar to an IRS audit called a 2004 deposition which may last hours.
+Therefore, it is very important that all the information you give to us is accurate and complete.